lnalborczyk/phd_thesis/docs/02-chap2.md

 \caption{Illustration of the vocalic 'quadrilateral' and the relation between vowels and formants (F1 and F2).
 Figure adapted from the International Phonetic Association (2015) - IPA Chart, available under a Creative Commons Attribution-Sharealike 3.0 Unported License.}(\#fig:ipa)
 \end{figure}

 In brief, modifications in the shape of the *vocal tract* result in the production of different vowels.
 Changes in the configurations of articulators such as the lips or the tongue may also produce consonants.
 Consonants are produced by applying some form of restriction to (or by closing) the vocal tract to constraint the air flow.
 We usually classify consonants according to *where* (the *place of articulation*) and *how* (the *manner of articulation*) this restriction takes place (see Figure \@ref(fig:consonants)).
-For instance, consonants such as /p/ or /b/ are produced by putting the lips together and are called as such *bilabial* consonants.
+For instance, consonants such as /p/ or /b/ are produced by putting the lips together and are therefore known as *bilabial* consonants.

 \begin{figure}[H]